George Cukor | Tarnished Lady

 linked souvenir photos of heroine, sound effects: Heller in Pink Tights,

-tape recording, making phonograph record: The Chapman Report,
+tape recording, making phonograph record, computer punch cards: The Chapman Report,

 speech, recording: My Fair Lady)